biometricITC/cPP-biometrics/4_Methodology/attacks_for_vein/attack_1-1.md

 Recipe
 ======
 Attacker prints target user’s vein image on paper.
-There is no special requirement for the paper and printer as described in the Appendix X. 2-3-1 "Create and present the PAI for print attack”.
+There is no special requirement for the paper and printer as described in Appendix X. 2-3-1 "Create and present the PAI for print attack”.

 Variations